 Ski and snowboard equipment rental is available.
 Snowshoes, sledges and wear are also available to rent.

 The 'Miffy Ski Camp' is located at the base of the Furano Zone area.
 There is also a childrens area at the base of the Kitanomine Zone.
-The 'Kids Room' child care service is available daily (excluding Tuesdays and Thursdays).
-Reservations in advance are required.
-The charges are 4200 yen for half a day and 8400 yen for a full day.

 There are a few park areas in the Kitanomine Area.